thiagoadsix/dsa/src/arrays/best-time-sell-buy-stock/explanation.md

 1. **Initialize Variables**:

-- minPrice: Set to Infinity to represent the minimum price encountered so far.
+- `minPrice`: Set to `Infinity` or get the first element from the `prices` array to represent the minimum price encountered so far.
-- maxProfit: Set to 0 to represent the maximum profit achieved so far.
+- `maxProfit`: Set to 0 to represent the maximum profit achieved so far.

 2. Iterate Through Prices:

-- For each price prices[i]:
+- For each price `prices[i]`:
 - **Update** `minPrice`:
   - If `prices[i]` is less than `minPrice`, set `minPrice = prices[i]`.
 - **Calculate Potential Profit**: